 The main—usually whiny—argument against typographical discipline online is that there are only few fonts available.
 The second argument is that the screen resolution is too low, which makes it hard to read pixelated or anti-aliased fonts in the first place.

-The argument that we do not have enough fonts at our disposition is as good as irrelevant: During the Italian renaissance the typographer had one font to work with, and yet this period produced some of the most beautiful typographical work:
+The argument that we do not have enough fonts at our disposition is as good as irrelevant: During the renaissance the typographer often had one font to work with, and yet this period produced some of the most beautiful typographical work.

-The typographer shouldn’t care too much what kind of fonts he has at his disposal.
-Actually the choice of fonts shouldn’t be his major concern.
-He should use what is available at the time and use it the best he can.
+Typographers shouldn’t care too much what kind of fonts they have at their disposal.
+The choice of fonts shouldn’t be our major concern.
+We should use what is available and use it the best we can.

 Choosing a Typeface Is Not Typography

 The second argument is not much better.
-In the beginning of printing the quality of printed letters was way worse than what we see on the screen nowadays.
+Initially, the quality of printed letters was way worse than what we see on the screen nowadays.
 More importantly, if handled professionally, screen fonts are pretty well readable.

-Information design is not about the use of good typefaces, it is about the use of good typography.
+Web design is not about picking great typefaces, it is how we use them.
 Which is a huge difference.
-Anyone can use typefaces, some can choose good typefaces, but only few master typography.
+Anyone can buy typefaces.
+Few can discern quality typefaces from poor choices.
+But only very few master typography.

 Treat Text as a User Interface